Fearing bloodshed, rival Cairo protests steel selves for Sunday

 As the opposing sides vie for the revolution's mantle, Mursi's Islamist supporters have set up checkpoints around a Cairo rally, recalling the human chains that protected protesters during the 2011 uprising that toppled Hosni Mubarak.

-Thickset men stand in rows by guard rails, hefting wooden or plastic rods and wearing hard hats and body armor.
+Thickset men stand in rows by guard rails, hefting wooden or plastic rods and wearing hard hats and body armour.
 They check ID cards and frisk visitors.

 "We will defend the revolution, we will defend legitimacy," a banner with a picture of Mursi reads above a stage set up at the rally of a few thousand outside a mosque.